leelabcnbc/computing-resources/modules/deep_learning.md

 ### usage

-always run the following two lines first to make sure CUDA and cuDNN libraries can be found or add them to your ~/.bashrc
+always run the following two lines first to make sure CUDA and cuDNN libraries can be found or add them to your `~/.bashrc` (the latter is discouraged by Yimeng, as Yimeng thinks such convenience can have side effects).

 ~~~
 . ~/DevOps/env_scripts/add_cuda_lib_v9.sh